 In my very first post for this blog, I wrote about how the name “vampire squid” is pretty much false advertising.
 Vampire squid aren’t vampires and they aren’t really squid either.

-That may be disappointing to you (it definitely is when I tell school kids that, though they’re more disappointed by them not being vampires, than not being squid).
-If you are disappointed with that knowledge, but still have a glimmer of hope in your heart that has you thinking, “They’ve got to at least suck blood, right?
+That may be disappointing to you (it definitely is when I tell elementary school kids that, though they’re more disappointed by them not being vampires, than not being squid).
+If you are disappointed with that knowledge, but you still feel a glimmer of hope that has you thinking, “They’ve got to at least suck blood, right?
 I mean what self-respecting, name-giving person would name something “vampire” if it doesn’t suck blood?”, prepare for more disappointment, because vampire squid don’t suck blood.
 What they do eat is horrifying, but not in the run screaming in the night way.
-It is horrifying more in the run screaming to the bathroom way, because vampire squid eat poop.
+It is horrifying more in the run screaming to find a barf bag way, because vampire squid eat poop.

 Just in case you think that was a typo, I’ll write it again.